flipsasser/ravioli/src/README.md

 #### Requiring configuration values with `require`

-If a part of your app cannot operate without a configuration value, e.g. an API key is required to make an API call, you can use `require`, which behaves identically to `dig` except it will throw a `KeyMissingError` if no value is specified:
+If a part of your app cannot operate without a configuration value, e.g. an API key is required to make an API call, you can use `require`, which behaves identically to `config("whatever")`, except it will throw a `KeyMissingError` if no value is specified:

 ```javascript
 let key = config.require("example", "apiKey") // Uncaught KeyMissingError: Could not find configuration value at key path ["example", "apiKey"]